 5.6 Directors' terms of appointment and rotation

-Directors (other than those appointed under rule 5.7) are appointed for two years.
-They must retire at the end of the second AGM after they take office.
+Directors (other than those appointed under rule 5.7) are appointed on a rotation for four year terms.
+They must retire at the end of the fourth AGM after they take office.
 They are eligible to be re-elected.